jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 ## _Melech_

-- Teach children to see G-d in themselves and in each other <span class="note">{NOTE: First Biblical reference to this idea is the image of G-d in ourselves and each other}</span>
+- Teach children to see G-d in themselves and in each other **NOTE**: First Biblical reference to this idea is the image of G-d in ourselves and each other{.note}
 - Beware inflicting ‘G-d-abuse’, threatening children with a punitive G-d.
 - _Melech_ = _mem-lamed-kaf_ = waters of life source … channelled … to cup (us as receivers).
 - _Melech_ is a conduit for G-d